HashWLS/HashWLS/README.md

-The datasets and source code of #WLS are for Simple and Efficient  Graph Hash Kernels under review of WWW 2022.
+The datasets and source code of #WLS are for Simple and Efficient Hash Kernels for Graphs with Continuous Attributes.

 The steps of running the experiments: